mobxjs/mobx/docs/migrating-from-6-to-7.md

 +import { observer, Observer, useLocalObservable } from "mobx-react"
 ```

 `mobx-react` requires React 18 or later.
-If your project still uses React 16 or 17, upgrade React first or stay on the MobX 6 compatible React bindings.

 The public `mobx-react` surface has been reduced to the APIs that are still recommended: